cfengine/documentation/reference/language-concepts/augments.markdown

 Values will be expanded, so you can use the variables from [Special Variables][].

-Currently the augments file can contain three keys:
+An augments file can contain four keys:

 * `inputs`: any filenames you put here will appear in the `def.augments_inputs` variable.
 The standard set of masterfiles refers to this variable and will